-5.03 Prior mineral claims shall be surveyed as rectangles.
+5.03 Prior 2-post claims shall be surveyed as rectangles.
 The straight line between the No. 1 and No. 2 posts shall govern the direction of the side lines.
-The end lines shall be established by running lines at right angles to the location-line-one from No. 1 post and the other from No. 2 post, or the position of No. 2 post as corrected in accordance with section 27 (1) of the Mineral Act.
-In connection with section 27 (1), it should be noted that even though the position of the No. 2 post shall be brought back if necessary to 457.20 metres (1,500 feet) from the No. 1 post, the original No. 2 post itself must be left in place as found.
-It is not necessary to run the true location-line unless the location-line forms one boundary of a claim being surveyed under sections 3.01, 3.03 and 3.04 and the surveyor may determine the true bearing and length of the location-line by running a traverse or trial line between the No. 1 and No. 2 posts.
+The end lines shall be established by running lines at right angles to the location-line-one from No. 1 post and the other from No. 2 post, or the position of No. 2 post as corrected in accordance with section 40 (1) of the Mineral Act.
+In connection with section 40 (1), it should be noted that even though the position of the No. 2 post shall be brought back if necessary to 457.20 metres (1,500 feet) from the No. 1 post, the original No. 2 post itself must be left in place as found.
+It is not necessary to run the true location-line, the surveyor may determine the true bearing and length by running a traverse or trial line between the No. 1 and No. 2 posts.